-How to have the best campervan holidays with dogs
+How to have the perfect campervan holidays with your dog

-One of the many good reasons people buy campervans is so that they can go on holiday with their best friends - so which are the best campervans for camping with dogs?
+One of the many good reasons people buy campervans is so that they can go on holiday with their pets - so many of our Sussex Campervan owners take their pets on holiday with them and in fact some joke “I am buying a campervan for the dog”.
+So, what makes campervan holidays perfect for you and your best friend?

-Bodie loves touring with Els in her Paradise campervan - until he spots the queue for the ferry to France
+(Above) Bodie loves touring with Els in her Paradise campervan - until he spots the queue for the ferry to France!

 You have a few options.
 Many campervan owners put their dogs in a cage or a crate during the drive, while others opt for a dog seat belt.
 Some dogs will happily sit in their bed in the back.
 It really depends on your animal and the space you have available.
 If your pet travels in a cage or crate, then you’ll want to secure it inside your van.
 Take it with you when choosing your campervan, to gauge the size of vehicle you need.

 (Above) We built two dog cages into Penny's VW Caledonia MPV so that she could keep her Westies safe while she's driving

 Remember, it’s not just how much space the crate takes up, it’s also how you plan to use your vehicle.
 Will your dog also sleep in the crate?
 If so, you’ll want to design your campervan so the crate isn’t in the way during the daytime.
 We’ve found that incorporating the crate into the back of the vehicle works best in rear kitchen models such as the Paradise.

 When it comes to securing your crate, it’s possible to install special rings in the floor of your vehicle, so you can strap it down for travel.
 That way you won’t need to worry about your dog’s safety when you’re on the road.